automatically generated captions

 00:27:30 going on at all but

-00:27:32 but in the bud is interesting what it does say is that it's possible to take things that seem totally disorganized
+00:27:32 but and the but is interesting what it does say is that it's possible to take things that seem totally disorganized

 00:27:39 but have energy

-00:27:40 and have them by some process bootstrap themselves into something is totally different in terms of its characteristics
+00:27:40 and have them by some process bootstrap themselves into something that is totally different in terms of its characteristic

 00:27:46 Yes we don't understand really how that happens in very vague terms yes

-00:27:51 but how does it really happen I don't know all mean if you wonder about the origin of the universe itself it was
+00:27:51 but how does it really happen I don't know.
+I mean if you wonder about the origin of the universe itself it was

-00:28:00 The same is true for asking what happened four billion years ago our planet Earth
+00:28:00 The same is true for asking what happened four billion years ago on planet Earth

-00:28:06 but I could imagine a few that the question of the origin of life is also quite relevant.
+00:28:06 but I could imagine that if you that the question of the origin of life is also quite relevant.

 00:28:11 Now studying complicated processes etc something it's not only it's something that you could possibly replicate